 切付牛刀

-A double-bevel gyuto with a kiritsuke (K-tip / reverse-tanto) tip profile — the most commercially prevalent "kiritsuke" sold outside Japan.
-All the uses of a gyuto with added precision for detail work.
-The visual identifier is the K-tip (angled spine drop at the front).
+A double-bevel gyuto with a kiritsuke (An angular, reverse-tanto tip: the spine drops sharply at the front to form an acute, pointed tip.) profile: the most commercially prevalent "kiritsuke" sold outside Japan.
+It does everything a gyuto does, with added precision for detail work.
+The visual identifier is the K-tip, an angled spine drop at the front.

-Important distinction: When a contemporary artisan or production knife catalog lists "kiritsuke," it is almost always this double-bevel hybrid, not a traditional single-bevel kiritsuke.
-Traditional single-bevel kiritsuke from specialist Japanese makers must be specified as single-bevel.
+Important distinction: when a contemporary artisan or production catalog lists "kiritsuke," it is almost always this double-bevel hybrid, not a traditional single-bevel kiritsuke.
+A true single-bevel kiritsuke from a specialist Japanese maker must be specified as single-bevel.
 The functional difference from a standard gyuto tip is real but modest.
-Extremely popular in the Western artisan market.
+It is extremely popular in the Western artisan market.

 Sujihiki